 The Principles of Taxation in Islam

 The present day situation is much complex as compared to that prevailing during the golden era of Islamic rule.
-The responsibilities of the state are much profound and it has to perform a number of social and economic functions discussed above.
-As such, it has to mobilize and allocate considerable resources for the provision of social services like defense, law and order, judiciary, health and education etc. All these areas of social interest need vast resources and cannot be financed through voluntary contributions.
-Likewise the revenue of zakah and usher are earmarked i.e. specially meant for alleviation of poverty and reducing of inequalities.
-It is therefore, inevitable for an Islamic state to resort to taxation and to find regular and certain sources of revenues to finance multifarious expenditure and to perform its function efficiently.
-Therefore, the Muslim scholars and jurists and jurists have justified the imposition of taxes subject to the conditions that:
+The responsibilities of the state are much profound and it has to perform a number of social and economic functions.
+As such, it has to mobilize and allocate considerable resources for the provision of social services like defense, law, and order, judiciary, health, and education etc. All these areas of social interest need vast resources and cannot be financed through voluntary contributions.
+Likewise, the revenue of zakah and usher are earmarked i.e. specially meant for an alleviation of poverty and reducing inequalities.
+It is, therefore, inevitable for an Islamic state to resort to taxation and to find regular and certain sources of revenues to finance multifarious expenditure and to perform its function efficiently.
+Therefore, the Muslim scholars and jurists have justified the imposition of taxes subject to the conditions that:

 I. There exists a real necessity for doing so

 II.
 The public money is treated as a sacred trust

 III.
 The revenues are exclusively utilized for welfare of society

 The following principles have been derived by Muslim jurists from the teaching of the Holy Quran and sunnah, which provide proper guidelines for the state in farming the taxation policy.
 It is interesting to note that the principles of taxation (often called the cannons of taxation) as elaboration from the work done by Adam Smith and other philosophers seem to be the off-shooting and adaptation from the work done by Muslim jurists centuries earlier.

 With the exception of Zakkah and Ushr, being obligatory, the general principle of taxation implies that instead of considering the maximum taxable capacity of the payers, the citizens may be burdened only what they can pick easily (the maximum possible load).